 In fact, “It is conceivable that this technique could even result in a long-term cure for plastic bronchitis,” said co-author Jack Rychik, M.D., director of CHOP’s Single Ventricle Monitoring Clinic, part of the Fontan Rehabilitation, Wellness, Activity and Resilience Development (FORWARD) Program.
 “Characterization of the lymphatic system and therapeutic lymphatic intervention may play an important role as we strive to better understand the circulatory consequences of the Fontan operation, in particular those seen in plastic bronchitis” says Rychik.
 A multi-disciplinary approach involving teams of experts in single ventricle, cardiac catheterization and interventional radiology all focused on the challenges these patients face, as witnessed in this report, is essential for the development of successful outcomes.

 Plastic bronchitis is one of several lymphatic flow disorders affecting children and adults.
-Building on their research and clinical expertise in this area, CHOP and Penn Medicine are jointly launching the Center for Lymphatic Imaging and Interventions.
+Building on their research and clinical expertise in this area, CHOP and Penn Medicine are jointly launching the Jill and Mark Fishman Center for Lymphatic Disorders.
 Among the conditions it will address are chylopericardium and chylothorax, resulting from the leakage of lymphatic fluid into the sac around the heart and into the thoracic cavity, respectively.
 A similar condition, chylous ascites, occurs when the fluid leaks into the peritoneal cavity.

 The center will treat other disorders of lymphatic flow due to diseases such as lymphoangiomatosis, Gorham’s disease and lymphangioleiomyomatosis.
 In addition to plastic bronchitis, some Fontan patients develop another serious lymphatic complication called protein-losing enteropathy that results in leakage of lymphatic fluid and protein into the intestine.